2024 NBA Finals: Game 4

-The Mavericks avoided a sweep by the Celtics with a 122–84 blowout victory; the third largest in NBA Finals history, behind the Chicago Bulls' 42-point win against the Utah Jazz in 1998 and the Celtics' 39-point win against the Los Angeles Lakers in 2008, to cut Boston's series lead to 3–1.
+The Mavericks avoided a sweep by the Celtics with a 122–84 blowout victory—the third largest in NBA Finals history—to cut Boston's series lead to 3–1.
 Luka Dončić led Dallas with 29 points, five rebounds, five assists and three steals.
-He scored 25 of his total points in the first two quarters, the most ever recorded by a Maverick in a Finals game at half.
-Kyrie Irving had 21 points and six assists, and Tim Hardaway Jr. had 15 points off five three-pointers in the fourth quarter, joining Ray Allen and Stephen Curry as the only player to score five threes in a single quarter of a Finals game.
-Derrick Lively II had 11 points and 12 rebounds, becoming the second player to achieve multiple double-doubles in the Finals at 20 years old, the only other being Magic Johnson.
+He scored 25 of his total points in the first two quarters, the most ever recorded by a Maverick in a Finals game by halftime.
+Kyrie Irving had 21 points and six assists, and Tim Hardaway Jr. had 15 points off five three-pointers in the fourth quarter, becoming the third player to have scored five threes in a single quarter of a Finals game.
+Dereck Lively II had 11 points and 12 rebounds, becoming the second player to achieve multiple double-doubles in the Finals at the age of 20.

 Midway through the first quarter, Lively scored his first career three-pointer which gave the Mavericks the lead for the rest of the game.
-The Mavericks established a 13-point lead by the end of the first, and a 26-point lead by the half: the fourth largest in Finals history.
-At half, the only Celtics players who made more than one field goal were Jayson Tatum and Jaylen Brown.
-The Mavericks continued their momentum into the third quarter, outscoring the Celtics by 15–7 points in the first 4:32 minutes.
-With 3:18 left and the deficit at 36 points, Joe Mazzulla ceded defeat by emptying his bench, which was soon followed by Dallas' Jason Kidd doing the same.
+The Mavericks established a 13-point lead by the end of the first, and a 26-point lead by the half, the fourth largest in Finals history.
+At halftime, the only Celtics players who made more than one field goal were Jayson Tatum and Jaylen Brown.
+The Mavericks continued their momentum into the third quarter, outscoring the Celtics by 15–7 points within the first 4:32.
+With 3:18 left in the third quarter and the deficit at 36 points, the Celtics ceded defeat by substituting out his starters, which was soon followed by the Mavericks doing the same.

-The loss was described as the worst in the Celtics' entire season, and their worst overall since the 2017 Eastern Conference Finals.
+It was the Celtics' largest defeat of the season and their worst overall since the 2017 Eastern Conference Finals.
 It ended a 10-game postseason winning streak and seven-game road streak, and avoided the chance of them becoming the first team in NBA history to sweep both the Conference Finals and the Finals.
-The 84 points they scored was the lowest tally of the entire season, while the game-high 48 points the Mavericks led by was their largest deficit.
+The 84 points they scored was the lowest tally of the season, while the game-high 48 points the Mavericks led by was their largest deficit.
 The 35 points they scored by half was their lowest in two seasons, and the second lowest in a Finals game in franchise history.
-Tatum and Brown finished with 15 and 10 points, respectively.
+Tatum and Brown finished with 15 and 10 points respectively.